Sally Mann: Immediate Family and controversy

 Mann recorded a combination of spontaneous and carefully arranged moments of childhood repose and revealingly — sometimes unnervingly — imaginative play.
 What the outraged critics of her child nudes failed to grant was the patent devotion involved throughout the project and the delighted complicity of her son and daughters in so many of the solemn or playful events.
 No other collection of family photographs is remotely like it, in both its naked candor and the fervor of its maternal curiosity and care.

-The New Republic considered it "one of the great photograph books of our time".

-Despite the controversy, Mann was never charged with the taking or selling of child pornography, even though, according to Edward de Grazia, law professor and civil liberties expert, "any federal prosecutor anywhere in the country could bring a case against [Mann] in Virginia, and not only seize her photos, her equipment, her Rolodexes, but also seize her children for psychiatric and physical examination".
-Before she published Immediate Family, she consulted a Virginia federal prosecutor who told her that some of the images she was exhibiting could have her arrested.
-In 1991, she decided to postpone the publication of the book.
-In an interview with New York Times reporter, Richard Woodward, she said "I thought the book could wait 10 years, when the kids won't be living in the same bodies.
-They'll have matured and they'll understand the implications of the pictures.
-I unilaterally decided."

-To further protect the children from "teasing", Mann told Woodward that she wanted to keep copies of Immediate Family out of their home town of Lexington.
-She asked bookstores in the area not to sell it and for libraries to keep it in their rare-book rooms.
 Dr. Aaron Esman, a child psychiatrist at the Payne Whitney Clinic believes that Mann is serious about her work and that she has "no intention to jeopardize her children or use them for pornographic images".
 He says that the nude photographs don't appear to be erotically stimulating to anyone but a "case-hardened pedophile or a rather dogmatic religious fundamentalist".
 Mann stated, "I didn't expect the controversy over the pictures of my children.
 I was just a mother photographing her children as they were growing up.
 I was exploring different subjects with them."